Tips for Architecture Photography with Tamron Lenses

 Utilize Leading Lines and Symmetry

-Leading lines are a powerful compositional tool in architecture photography.
+Leading lines are a powerful compositional tool in architecture photography and a top architectural photography tip.
 Look for lines in the building’s structure, such as hallways, staircases, or windows, to guide the viewer’s eye toward the subject.
 Symmetry is another essential tool—many buildings are designed with symmetry in mind and capturing that balance can result in striking images.
 Align yourself directly in front of your subject to highlight this visual symmetry.

 Experiment with Perspectives